appsmithorg/appsmith-docs/website/docs/getting-started/setup/installation-guides/azure/setup-to-integrate-sso.md

 ## Prerequisites

 - [Azure account](https://portal.azure.com/#home) with permission to create and manage PostgreSQL resources.
 - Ensure that you have taken a manual backup for your instance.
-See [Backup instance](/getting-started/setup/instance-management/appsmithctl?current-command-type=docker-commands#backup-instance)
+See [Backup instance](/getting-started/setup/instance-management/backup-and-restore/backup-instance)

 ## Set up PostgreSQL in Azure

 Follow these steps to set up a PostgreSQL instance in Azure.
-It is recommended to create PostgreSQL in the same region and availability zone as your Appsmith deployment for optimized performance.
+It's recommended to create PostgreSQL in the same region and availability zone as your Appsmith deployment for optimized performance.